 Retain an Independent Compensation Advisor.
-The Compensation Committee engaged its own compensation consultant to provide information, analysis and other advice, independent of management.
-This consultant performed no other services for us in fiscal year 2021.
+The Compensation Committee engaged its own compensation consultant to provide information, analysis, and other advice, independent of management.
+This from or in addition to those offered to our other employees. consultant performed no other services for us in fiscal year 2022.